Arpanbhagat5/resto_app/Readme.md

 ### What I enjoyed most
 - The sight of seeing zero errors on `$ cargo check` at 2 AM
 - Finally, getting hang of the type management of Rust
+- Being able to separate out the implementation of API, backend and Db layers
 - Knowing that Rust makes sure the code can not break for so many cases that would easily happen for a different language
 - Traits that did wonders
-- Custom vectors (IDK the correct name maybe) that become the return value for DB functions that run SQl queries directly.
+- Custom vectors (IDK the correct name maybe) that become the return value for DB functions that run SQL queries directly

 ### Where I lost a lot of time
 - Declarative types of Rust (first attempt and beginning phase)
-- Lots and lots of pain experienced in going back and forth to undersatnd the type mismatches and other errors.
+- Lots and lots of going back and forth to undersatnd the type mismatches and other errors
 - Having to restart the development for the second time, only after realizing I need to refactor a lot on [my first attempt](https://github.com/Arpanbhagat5/resto-api)
-- The fact that I could have done much better, if I knew this language a bit more and not a very tired mind
+- The fact that I could have done much better, if I knew this language a bit more and didn't have a very tired soul

 ### Assumption that backfired
-- I took a not so well thought assumption that someone could order multiple instances of same thing.
+- I took a not so well thought assumption that someone could order multiple instances of same thing
-    - this basically makes the cancel and serve(delete) requests weird.
+    - this basically makes the cancel and serve(delete) requests slightly inaccurate
-    - I had to cancel/serve all instance at once.
+    - I had to cancel/serve all instance at once

 ### Todo
-- Implement timer logic for couting down prep_time and change status of item from preparing -> served
+- Implement timer logic for counting down `prep_time` and change status of item from `preparing` -> `served`
    - Handle cancelation request based on current status: Handle/drop running thread in case of cancelation

 ### No tests :(